 The Detector Support Group is responsible for assuring and improving the performance of the LIGO detector systems used in gravitational wave research.
-The group supports detector operations and data collection at the Observatory sites, conducts detector research and development with the goal of improving detector system performance and sensitivity, and provides scientific leadership in specifying and introducing detector improvements and upgrades, in association with the staff at the Observatory sites.
+The group supports detector operations and data collection at the Observatory sites, conducts operational detector research and development with the goal of improving detector operational system performance and sensitivity, and provides scientific leadership in specifying and introducing detector improvements and upgrades, in association with the staff at the Observatory sites.
+The Detector Support Group is supported primarily by LIGO Operations funding.